Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

     - *0x02FCF-0x02FD0: checksum (2 bytes, range of data included 0x02FB8-0x02FCE, starting seed: "Magic" followed by 0x2F, 0x15);*
 - **0x02FD1-0x02FE9: User ID data echo (below the first image only, slot 1, just replaced by 0xAA on other slots);**
 - **0x02FEA-0x02FFF: end of memory slot;**
-    - *0x02FEA-0x02FFA: 0xAA repeated;*
+    - *0x02FEA-0x02FEF: 0xAA repeated;*
-    - *0x02FFA-0x02FFF: may not be 0xAA, but without any logical, not protected by checksum anyway.
-0X02FFF changes with hotspots;*
+    - *0x02FF0-0x02FF1: 0xAA repeated, but not always;*
+    - *0x02FF2-0x02FFE: 0xAA repeated or sensor calibration vector under image slot 3 (0x04FF2-0x04FFE) and image slot 16 (0x11FF2-0x011FFE, echo).*
+    - *0X02FFF: changes with hotspots and events in the camera;*

 **Images are then repeated from 0xXX000 to 0xXXFFF with XX ranging from 03 to 1F.**

 General comment: any extended 0xAA range is a remnant of the initial factory sram tests, never erased since camera release.
 Other value means that backup battery has been replaced one time in the camera life.
 By extension, these ranges are never included into any checksums as they are never used by the camera code in writing mode.